 In its second form (B), there is a fall of a sixth and the rhythm is slightly changed.
-This is slightly modified into the (C) form, which is the inversion of the Innocence motif.
+This is later modified into the (C) form, which on inversion becomes what I have called the Innocence motif (#38).
 It is related to the Herzeleide and it is therefore perhaps that von Wolzogen called it, "the second motive of Heart's Affliction".

-in the accompaniment to
+In example (C), in the string accompaniment to

-Ich sah das Kind, Love's Sorrow (a) blends into the motif (b) of Nature, as
+Ich sah das Kind, Love's Sorrow (a) blends into the motif (b) of Nature, as found in the

-found in the seductive music of the Flower Maidens.
-It returns to dominate the transformation music of the third act.
+Sorrow returns to dominate the transformation music of the third act.